mtlynch/mtlynch.io/content/retrospectives/2023/03/index.md

 \* Profit is a naïve calculation based on my change in cash holdings over the month.
 I'll update it after I do real bookkeeping mid-month.

 We're in a strange position of growing revenues despite me trying to constrain sales.
 The fulfillment team doesn't have enough hours to fulfill more orders on top of their other responsibilities.
-It could just be that word of mouth always drives our sales up, or it could be that more customers are buying because of the additional features we added to the product in the last couple of months.
+It could just be that word of mouth always drives our sales up, or it could be that more customers are buying because of the additional features we added in the last couple of months.

 I expect we could reach $90k in monthly revenue once we shift fulfillment to a 3PL vendor.
 We're currently limited by fulfillment capacity, but once we transition to a 3PL, that bottleneck disappears.